 The theme of World Radio Day 2021 is 'New World, New Radio.'
 The theme was decided to keep in mind the services provided by the medium amid the ongoing COVID-19 pandemic.
 It is divided into three sub-parts, which are mentioned below:

-1- Evolution: The world changes, radio evolves.
-It refers to the resilience of the radio, to its sustainability.
+1- Evolution: The world changes, and radio evolves.
+It refers to the resilience of the radio, and to its sustainability.

-2- Innovation: The world changes, radio adapts and innovates.
-It has to adapt new technologies to remain the go-to medium of mobility and is accessible everywhere and to everyone.
+2- Innovation: The world changes and radio adapts and innovates.
+It has to adopt new technologies to remain the go-to medium of mobility and is accessible everywhere and to everyone.

 World Radio Day: History

 The Executive Board of UNESCO recommended to the General Conference the proclamation of World Radio Day.
 In 2011, UNESCO carried out a wide consultation process on the recommendation of Spain.
 The project leader of the Academia Espanola de la Radio received support from several stakeholders, including major international broadcasters and broadcasting unions and associations.
-In 1946, finally, the day of United Nations Radio was established that was proposed by the Director-General of UNESCO.
+In 1946, finally, the day of United Nations Radio has established the Director-General of UNESCO proposed that.
 The 36th session of UNESCO's General Conference proclaimed 13 February as World Radio Day.
 The United Nations General Assembly formally endorsed UNESCO's proclamation of World Radio Day on 14 January 2013.
-In the 67th session of the UN General Assembly, a resolution was adopted for proclaiming 13 February as the World Radio Day.
+In the 67th session of the UN General Assembly, a resolution was adopted for proclaiming 13 February as World Radio Day.

 World Radio Day: Objective

-Several journalism universities and Media NGOs also celebrate World Radio Day, keeping the 2021 theme in focus.
-Commercial and state-owned radio stations also celebrate the day on air, invite experts and intercultural communications to discuss cultural traditions and heritage.
-Students pursuing Journalism conduct multilingual broadcasts on student radio and discuss their countries development.
+Several journalism universities and Media NGOs also celebrate World Radio Day, keeping the 2023 theme in focus.
+Commercial and state-owned radio stations also celebrate the day on air and invite experts and intercultural communications to discuss cultural traditions and heritage.
+Students pursuing Journalism conduct multilingual broadcasts on student radio and discuss their country's development.
 They also share their multimedia content via social networks.